tom-dell/Plex-Meta-Manager-Configs/README.md

 > sort_title: +1_Popular on Netflix

 The +1_ infront of the sort_title field allows for granular ordering of collections in the Plex collections screen.
-In my case this will make the Netflix collection the second collection in Plex (I have a +0_ for the first collection).
+In my case this will make the Netflix collection the second collection in Plex (I have a +0_ for another collection in my library that I want displayed first).

 > limit: 20

 All this does, is limit the number of movies we will pull from the list.

-## A Nicolas Cage collestion using the plex_search builder
+## A Nicolas Cage collection using the plex_search builder

 Let's move onto how to use the builders documentation, let's open the [plex_search builder documentation](https://metamanager.wiki/en/latest/metadata/builders/plex.html#plex-search), and make a collection for all movies in your library that have the glorious Nicolas Cage in them.